 What some may be surprised to find is a town residents that blends a rural setting with an urban vibe.
 The former comes from deep history and vast open space, both of which residents work hard to preserve.
 The latter is credited to the eclectic population, and to the many recreational, business and cultural possibilities.

 Schools, Health, Transportation

-There are four elementary schools in Basking Ridge.
+The Bernards Township School District serves Basking Ridge.
+It has four elementary schools.
 Ridge High School is a four-year public high school serving students from Bernards Township in Somerset County.
 Ridge High School was the 9th-best public high school in 2012 as rated by the New Jersey Monthly magazine, and was the 194th best high school in the United States as rated by Newsweek, being the top-rated comprehensive high school in New Jersey, beating out other high schools rated higher on the New Jersey Monthly magazine.
 Morristown Medical Center which is part of Atlantic Health System and one of the top Hospitals in New Jersey is only 8 miles away.
 New Jersey Transit's Gladstone Branch runs through Basking Ridge.
 There are two stations that residents can use to get to New York City and Hoboken.
 Lakeland Bus Lines (Route 78) provides service to and from Manhattan during peak commuting hours.